Rhiannon Giddens: Musical career

 In October 2017, Giddens was named one of the 2017 class of MacArthur "Genius" Fellows.
-The organization noted, "Giddens's drive to understand and convey the nuances, complexities, and interrelationships between musical traditions is enhancing our musical present with a wealth of sounds and textures from the past."
-Rhiannon further demonstrated the broad range of her musical interests with several subsequent projects.
+The organization noted, "Giddens' drive to understand and convey the nuances, complexities, and interrelationships between musical traditions is enhancing our musical present with a wealth of sounds and textures from the past."
+She further demonstrated the broad range of her musical interests with several projects.
 In early November, she performed as a soprano with the Louisville Orchestra in Teddy Abrams' multimedia tribute to Muhammad Ali, The Greatest.
 A week later, she sang with the Cincinnati Pops Orchestra for their live recording of American Originals: 1918, which explored the early development of jazz during the post WWI era.
 In January 2018, Giddens co-produced (with Dirk Powell) Songs of Our Native Daughters for Smithsonian Folkways.
-Written and recorded with fellow artists Amythyst Kiah, Leyla McCalla, and Allison Russell, "The album confronts the ways we are culturally conditioned to avoid talking about America's history of slavery, racism, and misogyny."
-Also in early 2018, the Nashville Ballet announced that Rhiannon Giddens has been commissioned to write the music for Lucy Negro, Redux, a new dance choreographed by artistic director, Paul Vasterling.
+Written and recorded with fellow artists Amythyst Kiah, Leyla McCalla, and Canadian singer Allison Russell, "The album confronts the ways we are culturally conditioned to avoid talking about America's history of slavery, racism, and misogyny."
+Also in early 2018, the Nashville Ballet announced that Rhiannon Giddens had been commissioned to write the music for Lucy Negro, Redux, a new dance choreographed by artistic director, Paul Vasterling.
 Based on the book of the same name by Caroline Randall Williams, its premise is that Shakespeare's Dark Lady was of African descent.
 The ballet premiered in February 2019.
-Then in March 2018, Giddens fulfilled a previously announced engagement as guest curator for the Cambridge Folk Festival by inviting Peggy Seeger, Kaia Kater, Birds of Chicago, Amythyst Kiah, and Yola Carter to perform at the event.
+In March 2018, Giddens fulfilled a previously announced engagement as guest curator for the Cambridge Folk Festival in Cambridge, England by inviting Peggy Seeger, Kaia Kater, Birds of Chicago, Amythyst Kiah, and Yola Carter to perform at the event.

 Giddens recorded vocals for Silo Songs, an audio installation created by composer Brad Wells for Hancock Shaker Village.
 She contributed a song, "Mountain Hymn", to the popular video game Red Dead Redemption 2 which was released in October 2018.
 The song was written with Daniel Lanois.
-Beginning in December 2018, she is hosting a podcast called Aria Code with Rhiannon Giddens produced by the Metropolitan Opera and WQXR-FM.
-The program examines why individual arias have a lasting impact on audiences and how singers prepare to perform them.
-In 2019, Giddens released two studio albums: Songs of Our Native Daughters with Allison Russell, Leyla McCalla and Amythyst Kiah, and There Is No Other with Italian musician Francesco Turrisi.
+In December 2018, she began hosting a podcast called Aria Code with Rhiannon Giddens produced by the Metropolitan Opera and WQXR-FM.
+The program is about individual arias having a lasting impact on audiences and how singers prepare to perform them.
+In 2019, Giddens released two studio albums: Songs of Our Native Daughters with Allison Russell, Leyla McCalla, and Amythyst Kiah and There Is No Other with Italian musician Francesco Turrisi.